Flexible aggregation of compositional predictors with shared effects for microbiome association analysis: Conclusion

-In this article, we present a novel statistical approach for microbiome compositional regression utilizing a nonparametric Bayesian approach for dimension reduction.
-Our proposed methodology represents a significant advancement in regression modeling of microbiome data for two key reasons.
-First, it introduces the inaugural application of Dirichlet process models for high-dimensional compositional regression with flexible microbiome feature aggregation and selection, circumventing the need for external phylogenetic information.
-Second, we develop a novel approach to address the compositional constraint in estimation of the regression coefficients.
-Through a combination of simulations and real data analysis, we illustrate the superior estimation and prediction performance of our proposed model compared to existing methods.
+In this article, we present a Bayesian nonparametric approach for microbiome compositional regression that performs dimension reduction through data-adaptive clustering of shared regression effects.
+The proposed methodology advances regression modeling for microbiome data in two key respects.
+First, it introduces a Bayesian nonparametric prior construction for high-dimensional compositional regression that enables flexible microbiome effect aggregation and simultaneous feature selection.
+Second, we develop a projection-based prior construction that enforces the compositional log-contrast constraint directly on the regression coefficients.
+Through simulation studies and real-data applications, we show that the proposed model can improve estimation, prediction, and feature-selection performance relative to existing compositional regression methods.